-Among the small percentage of people who become entrepreneurs, many face failure in the beginning, get disheartened and lose all confidence in going ahead.
+Among the small percentage of people who become entrepreneurs, many face failure, in the beginning, get disheartened and lose all confidence in going ahead.

-Here are ten tips to turn failures into success and get ahead in business:
+Here are ten tips to turn failures into success and get ahead in business

-Failures doesn’t mean business isn’t your cup of tea
+It doesn’t mean business isn’t your cup of tea

 Thomas Alva Edison failed a thousand times before he could invent the electric bulb.
 Albert Einstein, the remarkable genius who gave us the Theory of Relativity and a whole new way to look at the world, was a failure at school.
 He was considered a slow learner and expelled from school.
 He couldn’t pass the entrance to a university.
-Many of us have heard of Walt Disney as only a successful creator of Oscar winning animation movies and entertainment.
-He had a disastrous start to his career- being fired from a newspaper and his first studio venture went bankrupt.
+Many of us have heard of Walt Disney as only a successful creator of Oscar-winning animation movies and entertainment.
+He had a disastrous start to his career- being fired from a newspaper, and his first studio venture went bankrupt.
 Even the legendary Bill Gates was a university drop out and his first venture Traf-O-Data was a failure.
 Henry Ford’s first two car manufacturing ventures were failures.
-This and several other examples across the globe prove that failure in the beginning is not an end to your entrepreneurial career.
+This and several other examples across the globe prove that failure, in the beginning, is not an end to your entrepreneurial career.

-Perseverance holds the key
+Perseverance holds the key.